princeton-sns/refs/README.md

 # bibliography!

-A list of conference proceedings in/around distributed systems that are uniformly formatted for good-looking references sections.
+`proceedings.bib` is a list of conference proceedings in/around distributed systems that are uniformly formatted for good-looking references sections.

-To use this file in a LaTeX project:
+## To use this file in a LaTeX project:

 1. Copy it to your project.